Tomorrow we have the finale to the flat racing season and the curtain raiser to the flat season. How can you have both? Let me explain….

 UK Racing – Ascot Champions Day

-First, we have Qipco British Champions day at Ascot and it promises to be a real feast of racing.
+First, we have Champions day at Ascot, and it promises to be a real feast of racing.
 It may not be Royal Ascot but the racing on

-I did a video on this explaining why this weekend brings a great opportunity to turnover some huge amounts, but at relatively low risk.
-A slightly tongue in cheek title, but a good description of what you real objective is when trading.
+I did a video explaining why this weekend brings an excellent opportunity to turn over some vast amounts, but at relatively low risk.
+A slightly tongue-in-cheek title, but a good description of what your fundamental objective is when trading.

 Australian Racing – The Everest and Caulfield Cup

-The Ascot meeting in the UK doesn’t have a Royal in the title, but it is one of the biggest days in the flat season.
+While the Ascot meeting in the UK doesn’t have a Royal in the title, it is one of the biggest days in the flat season.

-Meanwhile, down under, we do have a Royal in the title, at Royal Randwick racecourse.
-Tomorrow morning we have the Everest.
-It’s got $15m in prize money so I’d imagine if you stacked that on top of each other it might be as high as Mount Everest!
+Meanwhile, we have a Royal in the title at Royal Randwick racecourse.
+Tomorrow morning we have The Everest.
+It’s got $15m in prize money, so I’d imagine if you stacked that on top of each other, it might be as high as Mount Everest!

-While it’s an unwelcome charge, it does illustrate how the laffer curve works.
-Increased charges on races in New South Wales, has meant that most races in this territory have lagged behind growth elsehere.
-This means there is often a big gap on a like for like basis to other similar races in other territories, I can see it clearly in the data.
+It’s an unwelcome charge, but it does illustrate how the laffer curve works.
+Increased charges on races in New South Wales have meant that most races in this territory have slumped.
+This is silly because a lot of that turnover is incremental and coming from overseas, so any gain in revenue is lost in turnover.
+It’s crazy.

-If you are an early riser then the fun starts at 02:15 in the morning UK time.
+If you are an early riser, the fun starts at 02:15 in the morning UK time.
 The big race, however, is at a more realistic 06:15.
-So even if you struggle to get out of bed on a Saturday morning you may still stand a chance of catching some good quality Aussie group race.
+So even if you struggle to get out of bed on a Saturday morning, you may still stand a chance of catching some good quality Aussie group race.

 But that is not all we have on the card as we also have the Caulfield cup, another huge race and this group 1 contest kicks off at the more reasonable time of 07:15 UK time.
-As the race takes place in the state of Victoria the turnover charge does not apply, so you can go hell for leather on this race; which is what I intend to do.
+As the race takes place in Victoria, the turnover charge does not apply, so you can go hell for leather on this race, which is what I intend to do.

 It’s a real cracker of a day and one that gets off to an early start.
 I’m looking forward to it!